-2.2.2 With all other computers (continued)
+2.2.2 With other computers (continued)

-Deactivate User Account Control for Windows VISTA or Windows 7
+Deactivate User Account Control for Windows VISTA and Windows 7

-Windows VISTA and 7 have an additional security layer built in which prompts the user before execution of an application.
+Windows VISTA has an additional security layer built in which prompts the user before execution of an application.
 To run the Seitz Roundshot D3 software this additional security layer needs to be turned off.
 Open control panel, select user account, select "Turn user account control on or off", deselect the "Use user account control":